 What is involved in treating warts?

-Warts can be frozen, using liquid nitrogen, by your doctor.
-It is important to understand that warts may require more than one treatment session with liquid nitrogen and that there may be some pigment loss at the site of the treated wart.
+They can be frozen, using liquid nitrogen, by your doctor.
+It is important to understand that you may require more than one treatment session with liquid nitrogen and that there may be some pigment loss at the site of the treated wart.

 Warts can also be treated with a chemotherapy agent called bleomycin.
 This medicine is injected into the wart.
 It is imperative to choose a doctor who has experience in injecting this medication, because side effects can include nerve damage.

-Lasers can be used to treat warts also.
-Both the VBeam Pulsed Dye laser and the ablative CO2 laser can effectively eradicate warts.
+Lasers can be an effective treatment also.
+Both the VBeam Pulsed Dye laser and the ablative CO2 laser can effectively used.

 In a consult with our dermatologist, you will be given all the information required to determine the treatment that is most appropriate for you.